Horseshoe Pond, Berlin

 Image

 Located at the intersection of Linden Street and Lyman Road, Horseshoe Pond (formerly known as McGrail Farm) was the largest remaining piece of unprotected land on Mount Pisgah.
+SVT temporarily purchased the property to give the Town enough time to secure grants to take ownership and create a public conservation area.
+The Town now owns the land and is currently in the process of granting a conservation restriction to SVT.

 Open a map of the project area (pdf).

-• Safeguard essential habitat for wildlife.
+• Safeguards essential habitat for wildlife.
 Large corridors of conserved lands give wildlife “room to roam” in search of food and nesting spots.
 Bobcats, black bears, and moose have all been spotted in the area.
 The land also provides much-needed habitat for the threatened wood turtle.

 Costs